Maternity package: Ireland

 A similar scheme has been proposed in Ireland.
 The program will be piloted starting February 2023 with 500 Little Baby Bundles that will be delivered to expectant parents completing a form at the pilot hospitals of Rotunda Hospital in Dublin and University Hospital Waterford following their 20-week scan.
 The pilot bundle has an estimated value of €300.

 Scotland

-A similar scheme was introduced in Scotland in 2017.
+A similar scheme was introduced in Scotland in 2017 by Nicola Sturgeon.
 After a three-month pilot scheme in Clackmannanshire and Orkney, the Scottish "baby box" began to be issued to all parents with newborns in summer 2017, with over 52,000 such boxes issued in the first twelve months of the programme.
+By 2025, the total distribution had grown to over 350,000 boxes with each box costing about £400.

 Sweden

 In Sweden, startboxes are offered by some stores that sell baby products as well as pharmacies and some hospitals.
 Many new parents actually benefit from multiple boxes from companies trying to win new customers.

 United States

 In the summer of 2017, it was announced that the U.S. state of New Jersey would become the first state in the country to adopt the baby box program.
+However, the program has been subsequently shut down.
+In 2021, the United States Consumer Product Safety Commission banned the sales of baby boxes, along with incline sleepers, in-bed sleepers, small stand-less bassinets, and sleep hammocks.

+Democratic nominee for Mayor of New York City in the 2025 election, Zohran Mamdani has proposed giving all new New York City families "baby baskets" containing products such as diapers and nursing supplies.